 .
 Estimating the number of cervical spine injuries from head-first impacts while wearing a helmet in sports is not straightforward.
 However, because they are so debilitating and there is no cure for consequences of spinal cord injury (SCI), prevention is of utmost importance, especially if prevention can be offered through a helmet that is the same size and configuration as a common helmet.

-™ helmet technology (shown left) under development at Injury Biomechanics Laboratory
+™ helmet technology (shown left) under development at Orthopaedic Injury and Biomechanics Group

 of The University of British Columbia